Collage film: Examples since the 1970s

 Christian Marclay's The Clock, a 24-hour compilation of time-related scenes from movies, debuted at London's White Cube gallery in 2010.
 Marclay made several forays into video art that informed The Clock with his 1995 film Telephones, forming a narrative out of clips from Hollywood films where characters use a telephone, and his 1998 film Up and Out combining video from Michelangelo Antonioni's Blowup with audio from Brian De Palma's Blow Out.
 The latter was an early experiment in the effect of synchronization, where viewers naturally attempted to find intersections between the two works, and it developed the editing style that Marclay employs for The Clock.
+Paul Anton Smith, assistant editor on Marclay's The Clock, made a similar reconstruction with his 2016 piece about the movie-going experience Have You Seen My Movie?.
+Other examples of reconstructing mainstream cinema are Guy Maddin's 2017 cine-eassy The Green Fog, a patchwork recreation of Alfred Hitchcock's 1958 thriller Vertigo using clips from other films and TV shows set in San Francisco, and the installation works of Candice Breitz.

-A similar art installation by Scottish artist Douglas Gordon, 24 Hour Psycho (1993) consists entirely of an appropriation of Alfred Hitchcock's 1960 psychological thriller film Psycho, slowed down to approximately two frames per second from its original 24.
+A similar art installation by Scottish artist Douglas Gordon, 24 Hour Psycho (1993) consists entirely of an appropriation of Hitchcock's 1960 psychological horror film Psycho, slowed down to approximately two frames per second from its original 24.
 As a result, the film lasts for precisely 24 hours, rather than the original running time of 109 minutes (1 hour, 49 minutes).
-A century later, New York-based artist Chris Bors responded by tweaking the film as 24 Second Psycho while accommodating the short attention span of information age society.
+A century later, New York-based artist Chris Bors responded by tweaking the film as 24 Second Psycho while accommodating the short attention span of an information age society.
+Other re-edits of classic movies includes Anne McGuire's Strain Andromeda The (1992) in which Robert Wise's 1971 sci-fi feature The Andromeda Strain is reconstructed shot-by-shot in reverse order of sequences, Matt Bucy's Of Oz the Wizard (2004) in which scenes from MGM's 1939 film adaptation of The Wizard of Oz are re-ordered and alphabetized to dizzying results and David Claerbout's The Pure Necessity (2016) taking Disney's 1967 animated adaptation of The Jungle Book by removing human characters such as Mowgli (alongside the narrative and musical numbers) and redrawing frames of Baloo, Bagheera and other notable animal characters to perform tranquil movements.